chivintar/sleep-classification/README.md

-Classification approaches on the Sleep EDF extended dataset.
+Classification and dimensionality reduction methods and approaches on the Sleep EDF Extended dataset.
+For the detailed report, see the .pdf file.